 Vacation Hack – Stay at a Premier Hotel Instead

 Universal’s Premier hotels (Loews Portofino Bay, Loews Royal Pacific, and Hard Rock Hotel) offer complimentary Express Unlimited Pass included in the price of the room.
 You heard that right–this isn’t just any Express, it’s the highest tier, two-park, unlimited Express that costs $99.99 to $379.99 per person per day.
 The complimentary Express Passes are valid for each person in the room for every day of the stay, including check-in and check-out days.

 Doing the Math

-Let’s take a look at this example long weekend trip from September 8 – 10, 2023.
-We are assuming you will spend three days, two nights at the parks for four guests.
-Checking Universal’s booking site the least expensive Premier hotel that weekend is Loews Royal Pacific at $981 including taxes and fees for three days, two nights.
+Let’s take a look at this example a long weekend trip from September 8 – 10, 2023.
+We are assuming you will spend three days, and two nights at the parks for four guests.
+Checking Universal’s booking site the least expensive Premier hotel that weekend is Loews Royal Pacific at $981 including taxes and fees for three days, and two nights.

 Compare this to the price of an Express Pass on its own.
 Using Universal’s ticket site I found the prices for the same two-park Unlimited Express Passes.